Viburnum lantana: Description

 An older name for the plant is hoarwithy.
 "Hoar" means grey-haired and refers to the hairs under the leaves, and "withy" means a pliant stem.

 Cultivation and uses

 It is commonly grown as an ornamental plant for its flowers and berries, growing best on alkaline soils.
 A number of cultivars have been selected, including 'Aureum', with yellow leaves in spring.

-The fruit is mildly toxic, and may cause vomiting or diarrhea if consumed in large quantities.
+The fruit is of low to zero toxicity, but may cause vomiting or diarrhea if consumed unripe or in large quantities.